transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 Normally you will need to go into ``~/.pipelinewise`` only when you want to access the log files.

-Once the config YAML files imported you can see the new pipelines with the :ref:`cli_status` command:
+Once the config YAML files are imported, you can see the new pipelines with the :ref:`cli_status` command:

 .. code-block:: bash